- 2-Way transfer videos between iPhone & PC/Mac;

 Step 1: Download 5KPlayer and install it

 Step 2: Launch 5KPlayer and right click on 5KPlayer main UI

 Step 3: Click Hardware acceleration to manually enable HW decoding in 5KPlayer.

 Step 4: Click Allow hardware acceleration and check hardware.

 Note: At present, 5KPlayer supports QSV, NVIDIA CUDA and DXVA GPU acceleration, check whichever one your computer supports.

 Also note that if you still can't find the Hardware Acceleration option in "Right Click", make sure your 5KPlayer is upgraded to the latest version!

-Enable 5KPlayer hardware decoding to unleash the horse power for FUHD video rendering utility and faster video format conversions!
+Enable 5KPlayer hardware decoding to unleash the horse power for FUHD video rendering utility to play HEVC Windows 10 and faster video format conversions!
 3D 360 degree VR videos, Bluray 4K videos, HDR 4K movies can all be handled easily here.
 Download 5KPlayer here now!

-Best hardware accelerated video player like 5KPlayer here will assure you the smooth playback of 8K, 4K, HDR, HD, HEVC(H.265), AVC(H.264), etc videos.Top 5 Media Player Classic Alternatives
+Best hardware accelerated video player like 5KPlayer here will assure you the smooth playback of 8K, 4K, HDR, AVC, etc videos.Video Accelerator for Windows 7/10

 Want to save your Media Player Classic from crashing problems on Windows 10/8/7 or when playing video files?
 Here is the way.